Pupil Premium

 Ultimate Objectives

-• Narrow the attainment gap between pupil premium and their school peer, as well as other pupils nationally.
+• Narrow the attainment gap between pupil premium and their school peers, as well as other pupils nationally.

-• For all pupil premium pupils in school to exceed nationally expected progress rates in order to reach age related expectations at the end of Year 6 and thus achieve GCSEs in English and Maths.
+• For all pupils in receipt of pupil premium school to exceed nationally expected progress rates to reach age related expectations at the end of Year 6 and thus achieve good GCSE grades in English and Maths.

 • Raise the in-school attainment of both pupil premium pupils and their peers so that it is in line and above national averages, including at greater depth.